DanielIVirlan/BlackJack-public-Beta-0.0.3/README.md

    - Added a button to turn ON-OFF the menu music
    - Added an effect sound when entering in the game that simulates dealer giving cards to players
    - Added a sound every time players request cards

+- Rev 0.0.4 :
+  - Added a log in system
+  - Added more avatars